- Energy trading

 In the industrial sector, hydrogen is applied in various fields: from the long-term storage of large quantities of energy and for emergency power supplies to the synthesis of other energy carriers and fuels and in the refining processes of the chemical industry.

 With hydropower in our DNA, we have the best prerequisites for the carbon-neutral production of this alternative energy carrier.
 Our main focus is on the use of hydrogen for the road transport sector.
 With our commitment to e-mobility, we are already making a decisive contribution to the evolution of mobility.

-In cooperation with the company H2 Energy, we also intend to establish hydrogen as an alternative energy carrier, focusing on heavy goods transport.
+In cooperation with H2 Energy and Linde Gas, we also intend to establish hydrogen as an alternative energy carrier, focusing on heavy goods transport.
 For this purpose, we hold a 45 percent stake in Hydrospider AG.
 In a cost-efficient manner, the company guarantees hydrogen that fulfils the quality standards of the Society of Automotive Engineers.
-By the end of 2019, Hydrospider will have completed a 2 MW electrolysis plant at the Gösgen run-of-river power station.
+Hydrospider has completed a 2 MW electrolysis plant at the Gösgen run-of-river power station.
 This is the first plant of this size in Switzerland to produce hydrogen for commercial operation.

 Hydrospider, Hyundai Hydrogen Mobility and Association pro H2 mobility Switzerland are currently establishing a business model for emission-free mobility that is unique in Europe - right in the middle of it all is the Alpiq Gösgen hydropower plant, where green hydrogen is produced from renewable hydropower.